miyako/CSV/README.md

 ## points of interest

+* `4D.FileHandle` is used internally (utf-8, with BOM)
-RFC 4180 is applied on each field, with type specific rules:
+* RFC 4180 is applied on each field, with type specific rules:

 ```4d
 var $CSV : cs.CSV